The-Marcy-Lab-School/nutrition-facts/README.md

 * Now, the usual...
   1. Fork this repo.
-  2. Clone it.
+  2. Clone your forked repo.
-  3. Navigate to the `fellow-submissions` directory.
-  4. Create your own `first-last` folder.
-  5. Add your HTML and CSS there.
+  3. Create your HTML and CSS files.
-  6. Stage and commit your changes regularly.
+  4. Stage and commit your changes regularly.
-  7. Push back up to your remote repo when done and open a pull request.
+  5. Push back up to your remote repo when done and open a pull request into `The-Marcy-Lab-School:master` branch.

 ### Hints and Suggestions
 * Your font stack should use [Libre Franklin](https://fonts.google.com/specimen/Libre+Franklin) for the main heading and Helvetica for the remaining fonts.
 Supply Arial as a back up.